Crafting Brands With Meaning

-The business of brand
+The business of brand.

 It’s long been observed that by the time a brand refresh is fully executed, it’s time to rebrand.
-Capital expenditure barriers, the sheer scale of roll out, change of leadership – all can present very real challenges to a company looking to deliver a consistent brand footprint.
+Capital expenditure barriers, the sheer scale of the roll-out, change of leadership – all can present very real challenges to a company looking to deliver a consistent brand footprint.
 These are potential hurdles for any business, irrespective of industry, heritage and scale – take our national airline carrier for example.
 Next time you’re at an airport, look closely and you could see up to 3 versions of the flying roo livery, signalling 3 very distinct chapters in the brand’s history.

 So why rebrand?
 How does one of Australia’s most valued brands decide that the immense project is one that’s worth undertaking?
 The difficulty in refreshing every. last. touchpoint.
-It’s a daunting task, but one that is undertaken for one simple reason – well managed brands drive business value.
+It’s a daunting task, but one that is undertaken for one simple reason – well-managed brands drive business value.
 A brand that isn’t aligned to its business strategy will hinder a company’s future profitability, and indeed its long-term viability.

 ‘Brand’ might be considered an emotional thing for many people – simply a set of associations driving deeper subconscious decisions.
 However, it’s these very decisions that often dictate the future success of a business.